hcp-uw/avenudub/README.md

 ## About Us
 avenuDub is an app to familiarize UW students with the Ave and businesses surrounding campus.
 It includes a catalog of local businesses, including student discounts available nearby.
 It also includes safety information important for students to be aware of while on the Ave.
-[can expand on our backgrounds + why we decided to create it specifically]

 ## The Team
 - **Front-end Developers:** Samantha Autrey, Megan Yam, Ananya Tripathi